07KG/P5-IfArith-Compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+--START--
+IfArith-tiny is just a smaller version of IfArtith it takes out a lot of the let*’s and a few specific forms like “and” and “or”.
+(Basically just desugaring).
+As such IfArith-to-IfArith-tiny makes sure that the commands like “and” and “or” that aren’t present in Ifarith-tiny do get bound to something in IfArith so that as the simpler IfArith-tiny gets compiled and more compacted further down, it knows where to map onto and there’s less of a chance to get errors.
+IfArith is turned into IfArith-tiny in the first place because not everything in If-Arith is necessary.
+In the compiler itself, it states that “let* can be written as a sequence of single-binding lets….forms for and/or/cond can be compiled to usages of `if`” and simplifying it just makes it simpler and faster for the machine to compile.

+The second pass turns Ifarith-tiny into A-Normal Form (ANF).
+It simplifies complex arguments that require callbacks to calculations.
+Such as multiplying two factors that were previously two numbers added together.
+It does this by breaking the code and commands down into a series of lets.
+This seems to be the point of “normalize”, “normalize-term” and “normalize-name.”

+Next, the compiler turns the ANF into IR-Virtual.
+We do this instead of going straight to x86 because the Ir-Virtual just sticks everything into the stack so that it allows for more space.
+It may slow down computation but it allows as many variables as we need even if there aren’t enough registers.
+Converting the ANF into IR-Virtual linearizes the code because the code at this point is a branch of let statements that go towards one end, converting it into Ir-Virtual makes it so that the commands execute in a step-by-step sequence, each with their own specific instructions as per the virtual-instr? that was defined earlier.

+Finally, IR-Virtual to x86.
+First it sees which registers are used and puts it in the stack (since the IR-Virtual just stuck everything where it sticks).
+This translates the virtual-instr? commands into assembly instructions using foldl.

+X86 to NASM assembly this just allows it to run.
+NASM assembly stands for the netwide assembler.
+It works for 16-bit, 32-bit, and 64-bit programs and it basically allows the code to run and produce an output on the machine.

+The passes don’t necessarily seem redundant.
+If we were to add another pass, we would consider further simplifying let and let* statements between ANF and IR-virtual.
+However, the IR-Virtual pass could be made more efficient.
+Where x86 observes the work done by IR-Virtual and translates the instructions into assembly, we believe this could potentially be done within the same pass, saving some time.
+--END--

 [ Question 4 ]

 This is a larger project, compared to our previous projects.
 This